richardschoen/QshOni/README.md

 **PRTTXT** - This option holds the name of the spool file print txt to be used when PRTSTDOUT = *YES. ***Default = *NONE.***

-# Using the QSHEXEC CL command to call a Qsh/Pase command sequence
+# Using the QSHBASH CL command to call a bash command sequence

-The following example calls the ls command to list files for the /tmp directory:
+The following example calls the ls command to list files for the /tmp directory using the bash command:

  ```
-      QSHEXEC CMDLINE('cd /tmp;ls')
+      QSHBASH CMDLINE('cd /tmp;ls')
       DSPSTDOUT(*YES)
       LOGSTDOUT(*NO)
       PRTSTDOUT(*NO)